target/XCBBuildServiceProxy/Docs/UPDATING.md

 	cp ~/Library/Developer/Xcode/DerivedData/$FOLDER/Build/Products/Debug/BazelXCBBuildService \
 	/Applications/Xcode-<main-version>.app/Contents/SharedFrameworks/XCBuild.framework/PlugIns/XCBBuildService.bundle/Contents/MacOS/
 	```
-1. Prepare the debugger to attach to the service:
+1. Prepare the debugger to attach to the service.
-	1. Open the scheme for this build, and navigate to the "Run" section on the left-hand sidebar
+	1. Open the scheme for this build, and navigate to the "Run" section on the left-hand sidebar.
-	1. In the "Info" tab, for the "Launch" option, select "Wait for the executable to be launched"
+	1. In the "Info" tab, for the "Launch" option, select "Wait for the executable to be launched".
 1. Set some breakpoints if desired
 1. Build and run as normal, Xcode will wait for the binary to be launched and automatically attache its debugger
 1. Start the "main" Xcode (Note: it may freeze if breakpoints are hit in `BazelXCBBuildService`)